-This is a software program used alongside Desire2Learn to make and manage quizzes and question banks.
+This is a software program used alongside the College LMS to make and manage quizzes and question banks.
 It includes the Respondus Test Bank Network, a repository of all major publishers and thousands of test banks.
-This will make the assessment feature in Desire2Learn more user friendly, allow for import and export of tests and question banks from other sources, and reduce user error in test creation and deployment to students.
+This will make the assessment feature in the College LMS more user friendly, allow for import and export of tests and question banks from other sources, and reduce user error in test creation and deployment to students.
 It is also available on the Staff Resource Center Windows computers.